 Introduced with Boris Continuum 2019, Particle Illusion is a 2D, sprite (image) based particle effect system that is preset driven, easy to use, and powerful.
 A 64-bit update of the original particleIllusion from the early 2000’s, a new UI, reorganized libraries, and thousands of curated presets bring exciting particle effects to artists and editors of any skill level.
 The addition of Mocha tracking, masking, and transfer modes makes integrating advanced particle effects into your work easier than ever.

-Important: There is a single “Sampler” library installed with Particle Illusion.
+There are just 2-3 libraries installed with Particle Illusion: the “Sampler” library, the “Emitters_2020.5” library of new emitters for this release, and an editable “Custom” library.
 To get the full set of additional emitter libraries use the “Download Emitters” option from the “Help” menu:

 A Brief Primer on Particle Effects

 If you’ve not used particle effects before, or if you’re new to Particle Illusion — often referred to as “PI” in these docs — a quick look at the terminology will be helpful in understanding the rest of the documentation and tutorials.

 Particles: Particles are the visible entities in Particle Illusion.
 You have no direct control over individual particles; once they are “born” they behave based on the values set in their Particle Type.
 Particles use images for their appearance.

 Particle Type: A particle type is the collection of properties that determine how particles of this type look and behave.
 A particle type consists of an image (or images), a color gradient, and various properties such as velocity, size, weight, etc.